5 Benefits of SMS Marketing

 Is SMS Marketing Effective in the Modern Age?

 Yes.
 It’s true that smartphones bring a different kind of messaging service, but the greatest advantage of SMS is that it doesn’t require an internet connection.
-Whereas 82% of adults in the U.S. use the internet, it’s not the case globally, which is why a messaging service that doesn’t rely on it comes in quite handy.
+57.3% of the entire world’s population has internet access, which is why a messaging service that doesn’t rely on it comes in quite handy.

 One of the most extensive studies to date found that nearly 60% of SMS messages received a response within the first 15 minutes, which puts this type of marketing at the forefront.
 Data was gathered from 1,500 networks, across 42 mobile operating systems from various countries.
 Also, 9 out of 10 people choose messages as a way to keep themselves informed about business communication.